Constitution of the General Faculty of the University of Arizona

 The Vice Chair of the Faculty shall preside over the Faculty Senate meetings and, in his or her absence, the Secretary of the Faculty shall do so.

-The Faculty Senate shall meet regularly the first working Monday in each month during the academic year.
-Changes to the calendar can be made, as voted upon and approved by the Faculty Senate.
+The Faculty Senate shall meet regularly the first working Monday in each month during the academic year, except on religious holidays observed by members of the Senate.
+When the first working Monday of the month falls on a religious holiday observed by one or more Senators, such that observance of the holiday would prevent those Senators from participating in Senate, Senate meetings shall be moved to the second working Monday in the month.
+Other changes to the calendar can be made, as voted upon and approved by the Faculty Senate.
 Its meetings shall be open to the public, except when the body decides to meet in executive session.
 Additional meetings may be called by the President of the University or the Chair of the Faculty.
 The agenda of each meeting shall be set by the Faculty Senate Executive Committee.

 The Faculty Senate shall establish such standing committees and such ad hoc committees as may be required.
 The charge to the ad hoc committees shall include a proposed duration of the committee and a reporting date.
 Senate ad hoc committees that cease to meet or yield no findings will be disbanded within one calendar year of the initial charge, after review by the Senate Executive Committee in consultation with the ad hoc committee chair.